Introduction

 Sexual assault is a persistent phenomenon in the military.
 Research illustrates that about 23 – 30% of female veterans experience sexual trauma.
 In addition, evidence has shown that women who experience sexual trauma in the military are at a high risk of developing PTSD.
 In their study, Kang et al (2005) remarked that nearly 42% of women who had initially experienced sexual trauma showed syndromes of PTSD.
 Similarly, Pillemer (1998) noted that MST is more likely to be linked to PTSD than any other civilian and military traumatic event.

 According to Kang et al (2005), gender response to MST differs and there has been no empirical data contrasting the MST to sexual harassment or trauma occurring outside the military service.
-Kang et al (2005), points out in 2005 research done on Gulf War veterans observed that exposure to sexual harassment during women’s placement provided a higher risk of forming PTSD later on when exposed to combat experiences.
+Kang et al (2005), point out in 2005 research done on Gulf War veterans observed that exposure to sexual harassment during women’s placement provided a higher risk of forming PTSD later on when exposed to combat experiences.
 Similarly, it was established by Kang et al (2005), that in 2002, about 2% of active military women and 1% of duty men experienced sexual harassment or violence.
 Furthermore, recent statistics have found out that about 6.8% of women on duty and 1.8% of men recounted unwanted sexual encounters

 Global security issues affecting the United States have called for American participation in various war frontiers around the world.
 This is obvious given the current war initiatives in; Afghanistan, Iraq, and what is happening in the Arab world.
 Hence, it is pressing to understand how this war situation is affecting women war veterans and how effective measures can be set up (Murdoch and Nichol, 1995; Siegel, 1999).
 The numbers of women engaging in armed combat and other conflicts have continued to increase, hence higher triggers and incidence of MST and PSTD.
-It is of importance to analyze how their experiences during the combat mission can generate syndromes leading to PTSD.
+It is of important to analyze how their experiences during the combat mission can generate syndromes leading to PTSD.

 By evaluating how MST manifests in women veterans, it is possible to formulate a better treatment strategy.
 Such a strategy will effectively utilize the scope of PTSD syndromes and how they fit in various cases and settings pertaining to the women veterans (Ozer et al, 2003; Metcalfe and Jacobs, 1998).

 The other important purpose of this research is to contribute towards more awareness with regard to women exposed to war-linked trauma.
 The majority of women veterans suffer from military sexual trauma.
-This assertion is illustrated by statistics from the Veterans Administration, and civilian health care systems.
+This assertion is illustrated by statistics from the Veterans Administration and civilian health care systems.
 There is a misconception that women suffer more or are most affected by exposure to combat.
 However, it is the position of this paper that this is mere gender stereotyping and the real cause of trauma among women veterans has to do with sexual harassment.

 Theoretical Concepts

 According to Brewin (1996), the dual representation theory comprises a two-route mode of memory.
 Each of the two routes serves one of the two classes of memory i.e. the declarative and non-declarative memory (Cahill and Mcgaugh, 1998).
 The dual representation theory offers a verbally accessible memory system.
 Such memory i.e. the verbally accessible memory is the medium in which clear descriptions of spoken memories are designated.
 According to Brewin (2007), the situationally accessed memory system, (SAM) is the conduit for inherent memories controlled by sensory, emotional, perceptual, and motor imprints.
-Holmes et al (2004), explains that the verbally accessed memory, VAM, is unified in nature, purposefully retrievable.
+Holmes et al (2004), explain that the verbally accessed memory, VAM, is unified in nature, purposefully retrievable.
 VAM, to a large extent, receives cognizant thought’s dispensation that is declarative (Siegel, 1999).
 This is in contrast with SAM, which can be activated compulsorily and incites the primary emotions and biological responses connected with the memory (Matto, 2005; Tinnin, 1990).

 Additionally, these two systems in dual representation theory contrast in terms of encoding of verbal accessed memory and are anchored on responsiveness.
 This means that there is a considerable level of imperfectness because of its temporal-spatial framework of encoding (Tinnin, 1990).
 Since SAM does not encode chronological and spatial data or information in a given context, which needs attentional resources, it has low capacity limits (Brewin, 2007).

 According to Matto (2005), DRT suggests that there are different effects of trauma on the aforementioned systems because of the increased percentage of peri-traumatic stimulation and attentional apprehensions of the threatening condition.
 Cahill and Mcgaugh (1998) contend that stimulation limits the capacity and the quality of trauma-related data and information, which can be recorded in VAM.
 This is to say, the increased stimulation during trauma constraints the encoding of event-relevant spatial chronological and other contextual information.
 Hence, this influences the capacity of the memory system to account for various events and thus to contextualize them as part of a past event.
-The high sensory, emotional and perceptual (fear) requirements of trauma prioritize recording and encoding with the SAM system (Holmes et al, 2004).
+The high sensory, emotional, and perceptual (fear) requirements of trauma prioritize recording and encoding with the SAM system (Holmes et al, 2004).
 The DRT theorizes that the PTSD pathology results due to the equilibrium of VAM and SAM.

 The sensory and perceptual memories found in trauma from SAM are readily activated because of the simplification of trauma memory in the SAM system.
 This is because the memories miss the context and are experienced as “in the present” (Holmes et al, 2004).
-These memories comprise the sensory, which encompasses the olfactory, auditory, visual and others.
+These memories comprise the sensory, which encompasses the olfactory, auditory, visual, and others.
 Besides, the physiological and motor characteristics of traumatic experiences are characterized in a situationally accessible knowledge in a form of analogical ciphers that promote unique experiences to be remodeled (Brewin, 2007; Cruwys and O’Kearney, 2008).
 These ciphers form part of the larger representation.
 Hence, they entail; stimulating information automatically which is coded for its ability to discriminate the trauma from previous non-traumatic situations.
 The victims interpret the happening by employing; novelty, information derived from initial associative learning.
 Individuals, within themselves, have innate and non-conscious appraisal mechanisms at their disposal.
 Individuals employ these appraisal mechanisms towards the achievement of universal goals such as attachment to caregivers or regulation of status within the social hierarchy and how information about the person is utilized (Pillemer, 1998).

 The DRT also sketches the involuntary activation of SAM, creating the sensations or re-experiencing syndromes.
 Such activation increases the insistent stimulation and the independent sense of danger and distress with which PTSD is widely associated.
 According to Brewin (2001), the arousals wield an inhibitory impact on the VAM.
-Moreover, they support evading-trauma related maladaptive efforts aimed at escaping from pain or danger.
+Moreover, they support evading-trauma-related maladaptive efforts aimed at escaping from pain or danger.
 These efforts to escape pain and danger are specifically important in triggering the imbalance of VAM and SAM.
-When the imbalance happens, non-event relevant triggers lead to re-experiencing and stimulation of dysfunctional signs associated with PTSD (Kang et al, 2005).
+When the imbalance happens, non-event-relevant triggers lead to re-experiencing and stimulation of dysfunctional signs associated with PTSD (Kang et al, 2005).

 According to Grey et al (2001), the physiognomies of non-conscious dispensation, for example, extreme swiftness, are resultant from the analogous dispensation of several inputs.
 When an analogous dispensation of several inputs is realized, it permits more detailed and extensive computations.
 Such extensive computations are more than what conscious dispensation does.
-However, their role is restricted by its serial number, slowness and inability of an individual to keep a limited amount of information in memory at a given time.
+However, their role is restricted by its serial number, slowness, and inability of an individual to keep a limited amount of information in memory at a given time.
 Similarly, Pillemer (1998) posits that the output of these forms of dispensation or processing is kept or stored in diverse locations.
 Moreover, such output is stored in different codes (Grey et al, 2001).
 Brewin (2001), in his research, pointed out that various conduits might sanction sensory connections with emotional actions without being exposed to cortical processing.
 Brewin (2001) in relating these ideas to the experience of trauma pictured that, from the outset, more than one form of representation of an experience of a single or recurring trauma prevails.
 This assertion is similar to the theoretical work of Teasdale and Bernard (1993), which is based on interrelating rational sub-systems and the multiple-entry integrated memory system.
 Teasdale and Bernad (1993) underline the need for integrating more than one level of representation in view of understanding the complex link existing between emotions and cognizance.
 Thus, according to Brewin (2001), the activities of hormones in the brain decrease the neural anatomical systems serving conscious processing and supplement activity systems servicing non-conscious perceptual and memory processes in an individual with acute trauma.

-Relationship between the Concepts
+Relationship Between the Concepts

 Byrne et al (2007), assert that voluntary and involuntary memory is contingent on similar systems in the brain of an individual with the voluntary memory engaging prefrontal areas as a fragment of the deliberate search dispensation.
 Both the image and the memory appear to depend on similar systems encompassing medial pre-frontal areas, posterior areas in the medial and adjacent parietal cortexes, the lateral temporal cortex, and the MTL (Byrne et al, 2007; Johnson and Multhaup, 1992).